Scene API

 This method adds a frustum representation, typically used to visualize the field of view of a camera.
 It’s helpful for understanding the perspective and coverage of a camera in the 3D space.

-Like all cameras in the viser Python API, frustums follow the OpenCV [+Z forward, +X right, +Y down] convention. fov is vertical in radians; aspect is width over height
+Like all cameras in the viser Python API, frustums follow the OpenCV [+Z forward, +X right, +Y down] convention. fov is vertical in radians; aspect is width over height.

 Parameters: